Random9-BB/chordClassifier/README.md

   4. **Compute Weighted Differences**: The absolute frequency difference between each input frequency and its nearest C chord frequency is calculated, then weighted by its magnitude.
   5. **Summing the Weighted Differences**: The final weighted difference sum represents the overall deviation of the input spectrum from the ideal C major chord structure.

-  > NOTE!! probably works probably not.
+  > **NOTE:** probably works probably not.
 Since the frequency & note are not linear relevant, maybe we need to do logarithmic operations on high frequencies, and do exponentiation operations on low frequencies.

 - trying octave (from C3 to C4) normalization, the effect is good at some previous bad samples (all these samples should be C chord but were previously misclassified: